 The name Lockler finds its origins with the ancient Anglo-Saxons of England.
 It was given to one who worked as a person who was a locksmith.
 Occupational names that were derived from the common trades of the medieval era transcended European cultural and linguistic boundaries.
 Occupational names have remained fairly common in the modern period.
 This is attested to by the continuing appearance of occupational suffixes at the end of many English surnames.
 Some of these suffixes include: herd, monger, maker, hewer, smith, and wright.

 "It is interesting to notice that while Lockyer has predominated over Locksmith in our personal nomenclature, yet locksmith has nearly ousted lockyer as an occupative term."

 The surname Lockler was first found in Somerset, where Kirby's Quest listed some of the first entries for the family: Nicholas le Lokyere; and Lucas le Lokier as both residing there, 1 Edward III (during the first year of Edward III's reign.)
 And this tradition continued through the years as the Register of the University of Oxford lists William Lokier from Somerset in 1604.

 London had early records for the family too as the Hundredorum Rolls of 1273 list Henry le Lockier there at that time.

 Early History of the Lockler family

-Another 186 words (13 lines of text) covering the years 1294, 1698, 1771, 1611 and 1685 are included under the topic Early Lockler History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lockler research.
+Another 65 words (5 lines of text) covering the years 1294, 1698, 1771, 1611 and 1685 are included under the topic Early Lockler History in all our PDF Extended History products and printed products wherever possible.